mimoduo/mimogear/docs/pug/pages.md

 #Pages

-Pug pages are ultimately compiled into html files.
-Each page extends the main pug template and contains several optional blocks.
+Pug pages are the bread and butter of your markup.
+These pages will ultimately be compiled into the html files that represent your site.
+The default pages (index.pug and style-guide.pug) extend the default site template and pass in extra content via the content block.
+This is how most pages will be structured during production.

 ##Extending a Template

-Each page extends the main site.pug template as the first command within a pug page.
+Each page extends the default site.pug template as the first command within a pug page.
 In the case of adding a subfolder of pug pages, make sure to correct the path the extend function looks for.
 And of course, this also applies when you want to change the extended template.

 **Base Level**